hujhax/austin-improv-wiki/One More Night.md

 |Run	=	Jan/Feb 2010
 }}

-*One More Night* was an improvised longform narrative show inspired by the Arabian Nights.
+*One More Night* was an improvised longform narrative show inspired by *The Arabian Nights*.
 It featured multi-layered framing devices, used bolts of bright fabric scattered about the stage for a variety of props, costumes, and scenery, and emphasized sensuality and violence.

 ## Media
 * [https://www.facebook.com/media/set/?set=a.1167582561622.2022467.1589679282 Roy Moore's photos of the opening-night show.
 (1/22)]